 Frank Lloyd Wright and his influence on Florida architecture

-On the evening of October 10th, join us to celebrate World Architecture Day and Coral Gables Museum’s Fourteenth Birthday with a Master Lecture on Frank Lloyd Wright and His Influence on Florida Architecture by Dr. Wayne Wood.
+Join us to celebrate World Architecture Day and Coral Gables Museum’s Fourteenth Birthday with a Master Lecture on Frank Lloyd Wright and His Influence on Florida Architecture by Dr. Wayne Wood.
 This program aims to raise awareness about the importance of historic preservation in our state.

 Frank Lloyd Wright is regarded as America’s greatest architect.
 While most of his renowned work is located in the Midwest, many Floridians are surprised to discover his influence on the state’s architectural landscape.
 Florida has more Prairie-style buildings than any state east of the Mississippi River.
 This engaging program offers a deep dive into an extraordinary chapter of Florida’s architectural history.
 This lecture is part of the Florida Talks series from Florida Humanities.